Interstellar currently dominates Oppenheimer 75–25

 Where This Matchup Sits

-Oppenheimer sits at #10 in Drama among 94 on BingeBracket.
+Oppenheimer is in the top quarter of Drama among 96 on BingeBracket.

 Oppenheimer earned 9.5x its budget while Interstellar returned 4.5x.
 Despite the ROI gap, Interstellar wins the head-to-head on BingeBracket.